Charleston chef and activist bring awareness to issues homeless people face daily

 A man and a woman sleeping outside the building said they had been there for six months.
 "They don't care about the homeless," the woman said, criticizing local government's lack of response to the crisis.
 North Charleston doesn't have a homeless shelter they can use.

-The man showed the golf club he keeps with them for protection against harm and robbery.
+The man showed the golf club he keeps for protection against harm and robbery.

 "You don't live a normal life," Pierce can be heard saying on the video.